eficode-academy/terraform-fundamentals/README.md

 Understand how to utilize built-in functions and master other Terraform commands.

 ### Topics Covered
-- Introduction to Functions
-  - Types of Built-in Functions
 - Expressions
   - Conditional expressions
   - For expressions